 We know that the VAT will be charged on the taxable value of the supply or transaction.
 So, when any sales promotion or special offers are conducted, we should calculate the VAT on the taxable value after considering the promotion.

 As discussed above, it is misleading to use the term VAT free sale for any promotion as VAT will be applicable on the taxable supply value as per the UAE VAT Law.
 So, it is advised to avoid promotions using term VAT Free and may conduct as VAT on us or VAT paid by seller etc.

-Even though a transaction is taxable with 5% VAT, the seller may opt to give special discount to the buyer and not to collect the VAT amount from the buyer.
-It is important to understand that in such scenario, the seller has the liability to remit 5% VAT to FTA on the full value of the transaction and not the discounted value.
-But practically if the display value is not revised after the sale, and if seller is not collecting the VAT amount from the customer, he will still be liable to pay the authority unless a tax credit note is issued to effect such revision.
+Even though a transaction is taxable with 5% VAT, the seller may opt to give a special discount to the buyer and not to collect the VAT amount from the buyer.
+It is important to understand that in such a scenario, the seller has the liability to remit 5% VAT to FTA on the full value of the transaction and not the discounted value.
+But practically if the display value is not revised after the sale, and if the seller is not collecting the VAT amount from the customer, he will still be liable to pay the authority unless a tax credit note is issued to effect such revision.